subha2125/microservice-docker/README.md

 Add {cipher} infornt of encrypted property in required client property {cipher}encrypted-password

-# Add JWT Token Authrorization to Gateway Service
+# Add JWT Token Authorization to Gateway Service

 GET the Token by sending POST request to http://api-gateway-ip:8082/users-ws/users/login with body as below